dmitrijpotapcik/dmitrijpotapcik/README.md

 **Set up a user & database**

+ Set up an isolated MySQL User than only has access to one specific database that it owns.

  - So visit  **HTTP://<your_server>/phpmyadmin**;
  - Log in with your MySQL root credentials;
  - Once logged in, click  **User Accounts**;